 Purchases of Class E, E1 and E2 Shares are not subject to a CDSC.
-However, Class E, E1 and E2 Shares are subject to an exit charge of 1% if an Investor sells Shares during the relevant Principal Investment Period.
-No exit charge will be payable on Shares being sold after the end of the relevant Principal Investment Period.
+However, Class E, E1 and E2 Shares may be subject to an exit charge of up to 1% if an Investor sells Shares during the relevant Principal Investment Period.
+No exit charge will be payable on Shares being sold during the Asset Gathering Period and after the end of the relevant Principal Investment Period.

-Class I Shares
+Class I, P1, P2, S Shares